open-xchange/appsuite-middleware/com.openexchange.mail.filter/docs/MailFilter Interception Hook.md

 The `getRank` method returns the rank of the interceptor.
 The rank defines the execution order within a chain of multiple interceptors.
 Higher values are prefered over lower values, which means interceptor with high values are executed before interceptors with lower values.
 If there are interceptors with equal ranks, then their lexicographical order is being used.

-All interceptors are registered in to a `MailFilterInterceptorRegistry`.
+All interceptors are registered in to an OSGi `MailFilterInterceptorRegistry`.
 The registry also provides three methods:

  * `void register(MailFiliterInterceptor interceptor)`
  * `void executeBefore(List<Rule> rules) throws OXException`